 How and Why Should I Reformat My Memory Card?

 When it comes to cybersecurity, the risk associated with SD memory cards is underestimated, mainly due to the overwhelming number of benefits.
 Memory cards don’t have moving parts—they’re light, compact, easily portable, and can be used without a power connection.
-They don’t require maintenance or updates, they’re available in a wide range of sizes, and they’re a great backup tool for various devices (i.e. smartphones, cameras, and computers).
+They don’t require maintenance or updates, they’re available in a wide range of sizes, and they’re a great backup tool for various devices (i.e. smartphones, car cameras, and computers).
 However, memory cards have some vulnerabilities.

 The more data you amass on a memory card, the less reliable it is.
 Though a memory card’s primary function is to save and backup loads of important files, the risk of losing those files increases greatly as your card reaches full capacity.
 Furthermore, some memory cards contain firmware.
 In most cases, firmware updates will never be activated.
 However, the possibility exists, and in rare instances, your card could be altered to create more space, save copies of your files, and even store malicious software in hidden spots—all without your knowledge.
 The best way to combat these risks is by reformatting your memory card.